hubleto/developer/book/content/pages/controller.md

 Check out [View](view) to see how to use this value.

-Within a View Controller you can access submitted form data through `$this->app->params`.
+Within a View Controller you can access submitted form data through `$this->main->params`.
 For example, you can work with these values to decide what `viewParams` to pass to the View or decide what View to set.

 ## Creating an API Controller